zhhsplendid/digits_classifier_SVM/readme.txt

 Run the code:

 	There are 3 steps to run my code:
-	1. Put the file digits.mat under folder ./MNIST (or change the DATA_DIR and DATA_FILE_NAME in ./src/main.m and ./src/precomputed_HoG_MNIST.mat to
+	1. Put the file digits.mat of homework1 under folder ./MNIST (or change the DATA_DIR and DATA_FILE_NAME in ./src/main.m and ./src/precomputed_HoG_MNIST.mat to
 	where you put your data)